140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Ferox

 Savage humanoid berserkers from high-gravity death worlds.
-Their enhanced physiology makes them naturally suited for brutal hand-to-hand combat.
+Their dense bodies make them naturally suited for brutal hand-to-hand combat.

 Imperialis

-Militaristic humanoid empire with strict hierarchical structure.
-Every citizen serves mandatory military service, creating a society entirely focused on conquest.
+Militaristic humanoid empire with a strict hierarchy.
+Every citizen completes mandatory military service in a society built around conquest.

 Sauriax

 Ancient reptilian species with natural weapons like claws, fangs, and armored hides.
-Their traditional warfare emphasizes personal combat skills and ancestral weapons.
+Their traditional warfare focuses on personal combat skills and ancestral weapons.

 Chitinrak

 Insectoid warrior-castes with specialized combat forms.
-Different sub-species handle assault, defense, reconnaissance, and heavy weapons with biological efficiency.
+Different sub-species handle assault, defense, reconnaissance, and heavy weapons through biological adaptation.

 Bloodcrest